rydmike/flex_color_picker/README.md

 The above example uses a few more `ColorPicker` properties.
 It is styled to be more compact and to show the general color name via `showColorName`, as well as the selected color's HEX color code by enabling `showColorCode`.
 With the color code field you can also copy the color value to the clipboard using the copy icon button suffix in the field.
-When the wheel picker is active you can also enter a hex color RGB value in the field, the two wheel color HSV selection indicators will then move to the color selection matching the entered HEX RGB value.
+With the wheel picker you can also enter a hex color RGB value in the color code field.
+The two wheel color HSV selection indicators will move to the color selection matching the entered HEX RGB value.

 The above example also uses the `copyPasteBehavior` configuration class `ColorPickerCopyPasteBehavior()` with `longPressMenu` set to true, to activate a long press context COPY-PASTE menu in the picker.